 “Everyday, 22 veterans commit suicide (nationwide),” explained Jennifer Hunt, “and 4,000 pit bulls are euthanized each day.
 We are going to take pit bulls and train them to be therapy or service dogs for veterans with PTSD.”
 (3)

 We all know in a disaster situation, companionship is key.
 It may be the only other being that we can trust and depend on.
-In Castaway, Tom Hanks had Wilson to keep him sane… For me, I have Bruno!
-He also makes a wonderful heat source in colder climates when used to snuggle with. 🙂
+In Castaway, Tom Hanks had Wilson to keep him sane but for me, I have Bruno!
+He also makes a wonderful heat source in colder climates when used to snuggle with.

 7. Pit Bulls Are Easy To Train